Kim Allan Williams, MD, MACC, FAHA, MASNC, FESC

 Through a 2014 NYU Merrin Fellowship grant, Dr. McMacken studied evidence-based nutrition and developed a nutrition curriculum for her internal medicine faculty colleagues.
 She has received the faculty ‘Teacher of the Year’ award three times for her work with physician trainees and has presented on nutrition at the American College of Physicians, the American Diabetes Association and other national academic conferences.
 She has also been featured in several documentary films and popular nutrition-related websites and podcasts.
 Dr. McMacken is a council member for the True Health Initiative, a coalition of health experts from around the world committed to educating on evidence-based, proven principles of lifestyle as medicine.

 Scott Stoll, MD

 Finding Normal: Overcoming Food Addiction and Emotional Eating

-Every year Dr. Stoll hosts the very popular one week health immersion, Dr. Stoll’s total health immersion in Naples Florida and helps attendees recover lost health, overcome addictions, and restore emotional balance.
-In addition to authoring several books, hosting his own daily TV and radio programs, Dr. Stoll has appeared on numerous national shows including the Dr. Oz show a 2018 PBS special and documentaries including Eating You Alive, Wait till its Free, and The Game Changers.
-As well as being a published author, and member of the 1994 Olympic Bobsled Team he is a highly sought- after international speaker.
+Every year, Dr. Stoll hosts the very popular one-week health immersion, Dr. Stoll’s Total Health Immersion in Naples, Florida and helps attendees to recover lost health, overcome addictions and restore emotional balance.
+In addition to authoring several books and hosting his own daily TV and radio programs, Dr. Stoll has appeared on numerous national shows including the Dr. Oz show, a 2018 PBS special and documentaries including Eating You Alive, Wait till its Free and The Game Changers.
+As well as being a published author, and member of the 1994 Olympic Bobsled Team – he is a highly sought-after international speaker.
 Dr. Stoll resides with his wife and six children in Bethlehem, Pennsylvania.